So, should you broadcast your podcast on Youtube? Yes, of course! The question is: how to upload it correctly to attract an even larger audience?

 Who can say they have never fallen down the rabbit hole of Youtube that pushes you to watch suggested videos?
 Personally, this is something that happens to me quite frequently… 🙄

 Most often, Youtube is the first step towards your podcast.
-That means that it may be on this platform that potential listeners will discover your show but they will not necessarily stay on Youtube to listen to it entirely.
+That means that it may be on this platform that potential listeners will discover your show but they will not necessarily stay on your Youtube channel to listen to it entirely.
 They’ll eventually switch to a podcast listening app to continue listening.

 Youtube has interesting characteristics for podcasts